Handling Workers’ Compensation and Psychological Injuries in Queensland

-• Employers play a crucial role in preventing workplace psychological injuries by managing risks, maintaining a supportive environment, providing early interventions, and legally are responsible for worker safety, including mental health.
+- Employers play a crucial role in preventing workplace psychological injuries by managing risks, maintaining a supportive environment, and providing early interventions, and are legally responsible for worker safety, including mental health.

-Mental injuries, also known as psychological injuries, encompass cognitive or emotional symptoms that impact an individual’s life, affecting their thinking, feeling, and behaviour.
+A psychological injury refers to cognitive or emotional symptoms that impact an individual’s life, affecting their thinking, feeling, and behaviour.
 Unlike physical injury, these injuries are not as straightforward; they often manifest in subtle signs and symptoms that may be overlooked until they start to significantly impact a person’s life.

 Common psychological injuries include depression, post-traumatic stress disorder (PTSD), anxiety, and stress-related disorders.
-Symptoms of these injuries that may be eligible for compensation include stress, anxiety, depression, nightmares, loss of sleep, guilt, anger, fatigue, disorientation, poor concentration, and social withdrawal.
+Symptoms of a mental health condition caused by work that may be eligible for compensation include stress, anxiety, depression, nightmares, loss of sleep, guilt, anger, fatigue, disorientation, poor concentration, and social withdrawal.

 Psychological injuries can cause significant disruptions to an individual’s life, affecting their mental health and overall well-being.
 More often than not, these injuries result in extended time off work, adding to their complexity due to factors such as personal circumstances or stressful life events.
 Moreover, the stigma surrounding mental health in the workplace tends to exacerbate these issues, leading to bullying, harassment, and potentially discriminatory attitudes towards workers struggling with mental health challenges.